t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="ga"></a>
-*Q: Why don't all of my volumes automatically dismount when I remove my security token?*
+*Q: Why don't all of my containers automatically close when I remove my security token?*

-*A:* First, please check that you have configured LibreCrypt to autodismount volumes on token removal by:
+*A:* First, please check that you have configured LibreCrypt to autoclose containers on token removal by:

 1. Go to "View | Options..."
 1. Select the PKCS#11 tab
-1. Ensure that the "Auto dismount PKCS#11 volumes when associated token is removed" is checked
+1. Ensure that the "Auto close PKCS#11 containers when associated token is removed" is checked

-If you dismount, then remount, your volumes with your PKCS#11 token, they should be dismounted when it is removed.
+If you close, then reopen, your containers with your PKCS#11 token, they should be closed when it is removed.

-Please note that **only those volumes which were mounted with the removed token** will be automatically dismounted.
+Please note that **only those containers which were opened with the removed token** will be automatically closed.

-More than one token may be used at the same time; again, only those volumes mounted with the removed token will be automatically dismounted.
+More than one token may be used at the same time; again, only those containers opened with the removed token will be automatically closed.

 * * *